Connecting a bot via API

 {% endhint %}

-Graspil needs to receive the exact time when your bot (code) received the Update, accurate to milliseconds.
-Therefore, we recommend using the batch data sending method:
+In graspil, it's important to get the exact time your bot (code) received the Update[^1], down to the millisecond.
+That's why we recommend using the batch data sending method.

-* You can provide the exact time of data receipt.
+1. You can pass the exact time the data was received.

-* If you delay data transmission, for example, sending it once a minute, it will positively affect the performance of all systems.
+2. If you send data with a delay, for example once a minute, this will have a positive effect on the performance of all systems.

 <details>

-The receipt date of an Update object is necessary because not all Update data types contain a date.
+The received date of the Update[^1] object is needed simply because not all Update data types contain a date.

-Milliseconds are crucial if you also send outgoing traffic to Graspil.
-The system needs to properly sort the list of incoming and outgoing messages, and the only way to do this is by using the date.
-Often, receiving and sending messages occur within the same second, so we use milliseconds.
+They matter if you are also sending [outgoing traffi](#user-content-fn-2)[^2]c to graspil.
+It's important for the system to correctly sort the list of incoming and outgoing messages, and the only way to do this is by using the date.

 </details>